IoannisDrim/movies-js-demo-app/README.md

 ### Getting Started

-These instructions will guide you in how to install and run application, as well as how to run e2e testing Prerequisites.
+These instructions will guide you in how to install and run application, as well as how to run unit tests Prerequisites.

 The aim of this application is to make everything happen by only using Vanilla JS and this is the why I am not using any other framework or library.